 - Supports closed caption

-- Comes with a remote control
+- It comes with a remote control

-- Has a thin and lightweight design
+- It has a thin and lightweight design

 - Has access to local channels anywhere